 If you have an old garden shed that has been neglected for a number of years, chances are that it can be restored and given a new lease of life, as long as it hasn’t succumbed to terminal wood rot and not on the verge of collapse.

 Garden sheds that have been previously painted or varnished and that are now cracking and peeling need to be stripped back to bare wood.
 This is usually best achieved with a paint scraper, stiff brush and a good paint stripper.
 Always use a dust mask when sanding or stripping old coatings to protect from dust and debris that may be toxic.
 Using a paint stripper can minimise the amount of dust released and can make it easier to collect up and dispose of the waste.

 If the old shed is truly past saving, it may be time to take the plunge and invest in a new one.
-This however is a good opportunity to re-evaluate its position in the garden and ensure that its well protected with the appropriate shed treatment.
+This is a good opportunity to re-evaluate its position in the garden and ensure that its well protected with the appropriate shed treatments.

 Is your shed dead?

-Although there’s a certain charm about an old shed that has been lovingly restored or characterised, there unfortunately comes a point where trying to revive or restore an old shed is just uneconomical in terms of time and money.
-The last thing that anyone wants is for the structure to collapse when trying to wrestle out the lawnmower or garden furniture.
+Although there’s a certain charm about an old shed that has been lovingly restored or transformed, there unfortunately comes a point where it’s just not economical in terms of time and money to save an old, structurally unsound shed.
+The last thing anyone wants is for a shed to collapse when trying to wrestle out the lawnmower or garden furniture.
 If your shed has more holes than Swiss cheese, is leaning more than the Leaning Tower of Pisa or creeks like a wooden galleon out at sea in the slightest breeze, it may be time to upgrade.

 Buying the Right Shed

 Depending on budget and space available, there are virtually no limits to the size, shape and style of garden sheds.
 Prices can start from as little as £100.00 and run in to the thousands depending on type, quality and build.